humulabs/pandas-docker/README.md

 - pytables
 - scipy

-and good ole `pip`.
+and good 'ole `pip`.

+## Using

+This package is available on docker.io

+### Interactively

+`docker run -it humu/pandas /bin/bash`

+### As a base for your application

+Create a Dockerfile based on this image and add your stuff.

 ## Building

-This package is available on docker.io.

-[docker](http://www.docker.com) is require to build, test, and release this package to docker.io.
+[docker](http://www.docker.com) is required to build, test, and release this package to docker.io.

 ### Mac usage quick start